 Are you eligible to be paid spousal maintenance?

 Before we can consider how much spousal maintenance you could be paid in a divorce, you need to know how you are determined to be eligible to receive those payments.
-The first requirement that you need to show a court is that you are unable to meet your minimum basic needs taking solely your income into consideration.
+The first requirement that you need to show a court is that you are unable to meet your minimum basic needs taking your income solely into consideration.

 Furthermore, you can be awarded spousal maintenance in your divorce case if you have a physical or mental impairment that prevents you from earning enough to provide for your minimal basic needs.
 Or, you can show that you were married to your spouse for more than ten years and that you do not have the ability to earn sufficient income to provide for your minimal basic needs on your own.
 Lastly, if you cannot work because you are caring for a child who requires around the clock attention due to a physical or mental impairment.

-Make no mistake, although there are a handful of scenarios that could lead to your being paid spousal maintenance, the odds are stacked against you overall.
+Make no mistake, although a handful of scenarios could lead to your being paid spousal maintenance, the odds are stacked against you overall.
 The court’s default setting is that you do not need spousal maintenance so the burden is on you and your attorney to show that you need to be paid spousal maintenance.

 How long can an award of spousal maintenance last?